aaweaver-actuary/Obsidian/Support Vector Machines (SVMs).md

 - [[Using SVMs with more than 2 classes]]
 - [[Support vector machines vs logistic regression]]

-- #no-free-lunch: with #support-vector-machines we saw a way with #kernels to get a solution in infinite dimensions for free
+- [[No Free Lunch Theorem]]: with a SVM we saw a way with [[Kernel functions are functions of two variables that compute inner products|kernel functions]] to get a solution in infinite dimensions for free
-	- you do pay a price though - you don't get #feature-selection like you do with #lasso
+	- you do pay a price though - you don't get #feature-selection like you do with [[The Lasso for regularization|the lasso]]